ilungj/ilungj.github.io/essays/ui-framework.md

 labels:
 ---

-~~UI frameworks is not a bed of roses for beginners.
-Beginners should avoid using them like the plague.
+<del>UI frameworks is not a bed of roses for beginners.
+Beginners should avoid using them like the plague.</del>

 For the sake of discretion- in this article, I discourage beginners who are just getting started in front-end web development from using UI frameworks.
 UI frameworks can be a big investment, hinder long term learning, and may ultimately slow down the performance of your product.